ebonilla/gp-kitchen-sinks/README.md

 Extended and Unscented Kitchen Sinks
 =============

 Implements the framework _"Extended and Unscented Kitchen Sinks"_ of Bonilla et al [1].
+This carries out approximate posterior inference in models with Gaussian process priors and nonlinear likelihoods.
+See [1] for details.

 **Apache License** version 2.0